USFlows/cjd-flows/README.md

 (sequence length is fixed at construction).

-Note on piecewise affinity: with (leaky-)ReLU nonlinearities, the CNN/MLP conditioners keep the whole flow piecewise affine, which is what enables the verification workflows below.
-The transformer conditioner is smooth rather than piecewise affine (softmax attention, GELU, LayerNorm) and is intended for density estimation and anomaly detection.
+Note on piecewise affinity: with (leaky-)ReLU nonlinearities, the CNN/MLP conditioners keep the whole flow piecewise affine, which enables exact, SMT/MILP-based verification.
+The transformer conditioner is smooth rather than piecewise affine (softmax attention, GELU, LayerNorm), so it is out of reach for exact SMT encodings; abstract-interpretation-based verifiers such as alpha-beta-CROWN, however, handle transformer architectures via bound propagation, so verification workflows remain possible.
+It is also the natural choice for density estimation and anomaly detection, where no verifier is involved.

 ## Evaluation suite